angr/angr-doc/docs/simprocedures.md

 As a brief aside, you can store global variables in `state.procedure_data.global_variables`.
 This is a dictionary that just gets shallow-copied from state to successor state.
-Because it's only a shallow copy, its members are the same instances, so the same rules as local varialbes in SimProcedure continuations apply.
+Because it's only a shallow copy, its members are the same instances, so the same rules as local variables in SimProcedure continuations apply.
 You need to be careful not to mutate any item that is used as a global variable.

 ## Helping out static analysis